Mounds park again puts on holiday light display

 ANDERSON — Sixty spectacular displays and warm holiday cheer, all from the comfort of your own car.

-That's what Winter Lights at Mounds State Park is offering again this year in the campground area.
+That's what Night of Lights at Mounds State Park is offering again this year in the campground area.

 Logistics coordinator Ray Meyer for the displays aid events will continue every weekend throughout December, including Christmas Day, plus New Year's Day.